TimiLin01/BellaBeat_Case_Study/README.md

 GROUP BY
       Id
 ```
-We can see that all 14 users have an average heart rate between 60 and 100 bpm.
+All 14 users have an average heart rate between 60 and 100 bpm.
 We can also discover that most of the users have a minimum heart rate of around or even under 40 bpm, this is not a big concern for healthy young adults and trained athletes, since they commonly have 40 - 60 bpm during sleep and rest.
 But for a general adult heart rate under 60 bpm is qualified as bradycardia. <br />
 There are many records of a maximum heart rate exceeding 100 bpm, which can be qualified as tachycardia but can also be acceptable if the user was doing physical exercise.
 However, some records can be dangerous even if the user was doing exercise.
 For instance, *user 2022484408* reached 203 bpm, which can be the estimated maximum age-related heart rate for a 17-year-old (220 - 203 = 17) user, but is still dangerous even if he/she was doing vigorous-intensity physical activity. <br />
 By assuming users sleep between 10 PM and 6 AM, we can look for their average heart rate during their sleep.
 Luckily, most of them have an average between 60 and 100 bpm, only two users had around 54 and 58 bpm. <br />
-*See code in the Appendix*
+*(See code in the Appendix)*

 ### Sleep
 According to the Centers for Disease Control and Prevention (CDC), the recommended hours of sleep per day changes as the user age.
 In general, an adult needs 7 - 9 hours of sleep a day.
 So let's find out the average sleeping hours for each user.